aravindhk/QESummerSchool/Day-3/example1b/README.md

 #1) Run the SCF ground-state calculation

-mpirun -np 2 pw.x < scf.Si.in > scf.Si.out
+mpirun -np 2 pw.x < pw.Si.in > pw.Si.out

 #2) Run the phonon calculation on a uniform grid of q-points